ckan/ckan/doc/maintaining/cli.rst

  ckan sysadmin list      - list sysadmins ckan sysadmin remove    - removes user from sysadmins

-For example, to make a user called 'admin' into a sysadmin
+For example, to make a user called 'admin' into a sysadmin:

 .. parsed-literal::